-There are no guarantees that the results from FORTRESS will be sufficient to satisfy the FDA's safety concerns, that the FDA will not require us to conduct additional clinical or retrospective observational studies, that the FDA will accept our resubmission or that QNEXA will receive regulatory approval for any indication or prove to be commercially successful.
+Top-line preliminary results from FORTRESS were announced in December 2011.
+As part of FORTRESS, Major Congenital Malformations, or MCMs, are being evaluated.
+The MCM analysis is ongoing.
+The FORTRESS findings are based on a claims-only analysis.
+All of the results of the study are considered to be preliminary until the results are validated.
+The results will be final when validation is completed, which is expected in the third quarter of 2012.
+There can be no assurance that the validation of this information will be successfully completed.
+There are no guarantees that the results from FORTRESS will be sufficient to satisfy the FDA's safety concerns, that the FDA will not require us to conduct additional clinical or retrospective observational studies, that the FDA will approve our resubmission or that Qnexa will receive regulatory approval for any indication or prove to be commercially successful.

 In May 2011, the Journal of the American Medical Association published the results of a study entitled, Newer-Generation Antiepileptic Drugs and the Risk of Major Birth Defects by Ditte Mølgaard-Nielsen, MSc, Anders Hviid, MSc, DrMedSci (JAMA.
 2011;305(19):1996-2002).
 The study was a population-based cohort study of 837,795 live-born infants in Denmark from January 1, 1996, through September 30, 2008.
-Individual-level information on dispensed antiepileptic drugs to mothers, birth defect diagnoses, and potential confounders were obtained from compulsory nationwide health registries.
+Individual-level information on dispensed antiepileptic drugs to mothers, birth defect diagnoses, and potential confounders was obtained from compulsory nationwide health registries.
 The main outcome measures were Prevalence Odds Ratios, or PORs, of any major birth defect diagnosed within the first year of life by fetal exposure to antiepileptic drugs.
 Of the 1,532 infants exposed to lamotrigine, oxcarbazepine, topiramate, gabapentin, or levetiracetam (newer-generation antiepileptic drugs) during the first trimester, 49 were diagnosed with a major birth defect compared with 19,911 of the 836,263 who were not exposed to an antiepileptic drug (3.2% vs. 2.4%, respectively; adjusted POR, or APOR, 0.99; 95% confidence interval [CI], 0.72-1.36).
 For the small topiramate subgroup, a major birth defect was diagnosed in five of 108 infants (4.6%) exposed to topiramate (APOR, 1.44; 95% CI, 0.58-3.58).
 The study concluded that among live-born infants in Denmark, first-trimester exposure to newer-generation antiepileptic drugs, including topiramate, compared with no exposure, was not associated with an increased risk of major birth defects.

-In July 2011, abstracts for an international epilepsy conference became available.
-Included in these abstracts were the top-line results of an additional retrospective study of medical claims data on oral clefts, or OCs, and major congenital malformations, or MCMs, associated with in utero topiramate exposure.
+In July 2011, abstracts for an international epilepsy conference including the top-line results of an additional retrospective study of medical claims data on oral clefts, or OCs, and major congenital malformations, or MCMs, associated with in utero topiramate exposure became available.
 This study was conducted using medical claims and pharmacy prescription data from the Wolters Kluwer Pharma Solutions Source® Lx Patient Longitudinal Database.
 This study identified 778 mother-infant dyads exposed to topiramate within 10 months prior to giving birth.
-The study compared the incidence rate of OC and MCM in topiramate exposed dyads to two control groups, one comprised of 3,431 dyads exposed to other antiepileptic drugs, or AEDs, during pregnancy and a second of 2,307 dyads with a diagnosis of epilepsy (with or without treatment), but no exposure to topiramate during pregnancy.
+The study compared the incidence rate of OC and MCM in topiramate-exposed dyads to two control groups, one comprised of 3,431 dyads exposed to other antiepileptic drugs, or AEDs, during pregnancy and a second of 2,307 dyads with a diagnosis of epilepsy (with or without treatment), but no exposure to topiramate during pregnancy.
 Dyads exposed to known teratogens were excluded from all cohorts.
 The results of the study found there were no statistically significant differences in OC or MCM frequency between the topiramate and control groups.
-The results of this retrospective study will be presented at the International Epilepsy Congress, or IEC, in Rome, Italy on August 31, 2011 by Dr. Alison Pack, Associate Professor of Clinical Neurology, Department of Neurology, Columbia University Medical Center.